Three Minute Paper

 - Presenters must agree to be photographed and video-taped and allow photos/videos to be shared publicly.

 - For the written application, students must submit a title, brief abstract, and short paragraph describing the appeal or broad significance of their research.
-In addition, students need faculty support to participate; the 3MP committee requires a completed application form from each applicant's faculty supervisor to be submitted before the application deadline.
+In addition, students need faculty support to participate; the 3MP committee will communicate with each applicant's faculty supervisor or course instructor.
+Open the online application form.

 - Presenters may use no more than three slides.
 Slides cannot include animations or transitions.
 No additional props or electronic media are permitted.